Group Chats As Saunas

 The phone is another hack back environment.
 However, I want to be very clear, this is the most tactical part of the book.
 Here, I give you the best apps to use.

-Besides hacking back environments, there are other strategies called the four big strategies of Indestractable.
+Besides environmental hacks, there are other strategies called the four big strategies of Indestractable.
 These strategies are meant to be taken in order and are designed for you to become indestractable on your tasks.

 - Master internal triggers